khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 2. Where are the Wernicke's and Broca's areas in the brain?
 3. Can we see any logic in where they are located, that could help us to remember their role?

+# Frontal regions

+Reminders:

+* Show pictures for language-related connections.
+What is happening here?

+Then a lecture on frontal regions

+💡 Reminder that we have a peer-review session for those who are writing papers.
+Plus I can answer any questions about papers.

+## Morality, creativity

+* Talk about the Marshmallow test

+Some questions to think about:

+- 1) Why would (or maybe "How could") a feeling of moral and immoral actions and behaviors develop evolutionary?
+Where did these concepts come from?
+What's the point of having them, in terms of survival?
+- 2) Overall are moral behaviors (broadly speaking) good for animals, in terms of helping their survival?
+Or is it more beneficial for animals to act "immorally"? (whatever it means?)
+- 3) What are the mechanisms (brain regions, cognitive mechanisms etc.) behind the moral intuitions in humans?
+How can they fail?
+And how can we live with it?

+## Second class

+* Quizz about elves and brain regions

+# Laterality

+Remember language areas?
+So, what about the right hemisphere?

+* prosody music
+* you caught a human in whom both hemispheres are heavily involved in language processing.
+What can you guess about them?
+(5 min)

 Differences between hemispheres

 * What have you ever heard about the differences between the left and right hemispheres, and what's your opinion about these statements?
 (Which sound like true, and which ones are fishy?)